MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

 ---
 lab:
-    title: 'Lab: Create a copilot'
+    title: 'Create a copilot with Copilot Studio'
 ---

 # Create a copilot with Copilot Studio